Access Regulation with bollards

 This page gives an overview of urban access regulations

-Some cities and towns have regulations or restrictions for vehicles going into all or part of their area to improve issues such as air quality, congestion or how people experience the city, see more below.
+Some cities and towns have regulations or restrictions for vehicles other than low emission zones or congestion charges.
+They might restrict vehicles going into all or part of their area to improve issues such as air quality, noise, congestion, quality of life, increasing cycling or walking or improving how people experience the city, see more below.

 What are urban access regulations?